 Fees

-At Manu Kindergarten we aim to keep our fee structure transparent and accessible, while continuing to provide a high-quality early childhood programme with a small group size in a well-resourced environment.
+At Manu Kindergarten we aim to keep our fee structure affordable and transparent, while continuing to provide a high-quality early childhood programme.

-To support a sense of belonging and continuity, we ask that tamariki attend at least two days per week.
+To support a sense of belonging and continuity, we encourage enrolment of two or more days per week.

 20 Hours ECE and optional charges

 We offer the government-subsidised 20 Hours ECE for children aged 3–5 years.
-For families using this funding, we request an optional charge of $15 per day (i.e. $2.50 per hour).
+For eligible children, we request an optional charge of $15 per day for the first 3 days.

 Government funding covers only the minimum standard required for early childhood education.
 At Manu Kindergarten, we choose to offer a programme that goes far beyond this.